THE AMAZING 2001 FLOOD!

 stop.

-Gary Richardson for one made a dash with his wife Betty
+Gary Richardson made a dash with his wife Betty

 and daughter Cyndi.
 15 minutes later, Gary and his family